 Sponsored by the Arts, Entertainment, Media, & Entrepreneurship Affinity

 Join us for an evening with alumna and author, Emma Brodie (A&S '11) as she discusses her new book, Songs in Ursa Major (Alfred A. Knopf).
 Emma will also discuss her time at Hopkins, how it put her on her current path, and how she got published.
-This program will be presented on Zoom.
-A link will be shared with all registrants in advance of the program.

 ABOUT THE BOOK

 When folk legend Jesse Reid falls in love with an unknown singer-song-writer named Jane Quinn, Jane's entire life changes.
 Plucked from the small island off the coast of Massachusetts where she grew up, she soon finds herself on tour with Jesse and his band, a record deal in hand, and a hit song climbing the charts.
 Caught up in the thrill of the road and the profound connection she has with Jesse, Jane is blindsided by the discovery she makes about the dark secret beneath his music.
 Heartbroken and blackballed by an industry built on appearances, Jane, a truly gifted musician with a secret of her own, must figure out just how much she is willing to sacrifice for her dreams.